jeremyButtler/bioTools/illNanoSrc/README.md

   SRR13951207.
 It is an Noro virus data set for 2019 base called with the fast model on guppy 3.3, so a very noisy dataset.

+## unique profiles

+The `-uniq-out file.tsv` command merges profiles that look the same (X's are conisdered errors and are treated as any variant).

+You can use `part-overlap` to merge profiles that share at least one varaint position.

+- The unique profile has 8 colums.
+  1. num_var: number variant positions coverd by profile
+  2. num_overlap: number of other profiles that share at least 1 variant position with this profile
+  3. min_diff: minimum difference between overlapping
+     profiles
+  4. avg_diff: average difference between overlapping
+     profiles
+  5. max_diff: maximum difference between overlapping
+     profiles
+  6. profile: profile (position_nucleotide)
+     - this includes bases that are variants and not varaints
+     - position1Base1_position2Base2_...positionNBaseN
+  7. var_depth: depth for each variant position in the profile (does not count X's)
+    - position1:depth1_postion2:depth2_...positionN:depthN
+  8. x_var_depth: depth for each variant position in the profile that has a 'X' (only counts X's)
+    - position1:depth1_postion2:depth2_...positionN:depthN

+# Updates:

+- 2024-10-09:
+  - fixed issue with minimum difference being 0 when had overlaps with `-part-ovlerap`
+- 2024-10-08:
+  - added unique profile output + minor fixes